-Kenzo celebrates heritage with a fully Asian cast show
+Kenzo celebrates heritage with entirely Asian model line-up

 Inspired by Ryuichi Sakamoto and Takada Kenzo’s muse Sayoko Yamaguchi, the show included a vertically choreographed performance